TommosTools/TommosTools/packages/contextors/README.md

 ## Caching

-Each contextor caches the results of previous evaluations, based on previous input values.
+Each contextor caches the results of previous evaluations, based on previous source values.
 The cache is shared between all consumers of a contextor anywhere in the app.

-The precise caching behaviour depends on the types of the inputs (i.e. the values of the contextor's dependent contexts and contextors, and the argument if any):
+The precise caching behaviour depends on the types of the sources (i.e. the values of the contextor's dependent contexts and contextors, and the argument if any):

- - If all inputs are `object` values, the contextor will always provide the same output for those inputs:
+ - If all sources provide `object` values, the contextor will always provide the same output for those source values:

 ```javascript
     const ObjectContext = createContext({});